elazar/flystream/README.md

 ));
 ```

-If you'd rather that no path normalization be applied, you can use `PassThruPathNormalizer` directly to do this.
+If you'd rather not apply any path normalization, you can use `PassThruPathNormalizer` directly to do this.

 ```php
 <?php